timursamanchi/the-lodge/README.md

     NOTE: The project must run at least one successful build before connecting to GitHub.
 This allows Jenkins to read the configuration from the repo

 ### 2) github repo configuration
+- Copy the URL of your Jenkins server (right click on the jenkins logo)
+- Select Settings → Webhooks → Add webhook